snotbubble/reebo/README.md

 - [ ] save source sample in .dyslex file... somewhere

 then the boring stuff:
+- [ ] fix whatever else was broken by changing the data to series
 - [ ] crayon list remove
 - [ ] crayon list move up/down
 - [ ] crayon list sort